Common Questions About Performance Bond requirements

 The cost of a performance bond varies based on the bond type and other factors.
 The price of a performance bond is tabulated using the full contract amount of the job.
 Typically, rates can range from .5 to 4 percent based on various considerations such as credit score.

-How much does a million-dollar performance bond cost?
+How much does a one million-dollar construction bond cost?

 Larger, qualified companies who are vying for multi-million dollar performance bonds usually pay a rate of .5 to 1 percent.
 For example, you would pay roughly $300,000 to secure the performance bond for $30 million contract.
 Smaller or less experienced companies may see higher performance bond rates around 3 or 4 percent.